julianomacielferreira/julianomacielferreira/README.md

 **Experience with various technologies, including:**

-- **Frameworks and programming languages**: Angular, PHP, Java, Python
+- **Frameworks and programming languages**: Java, Python, PHP, Typescript
 - **Databases**: MySQL
 - **Development tools**: Docker, Redis, Pub/Sub, and RabbitMQ
 - **Teamwork**: I'm an excellent team player, with strong attention to detail and high motivation.
 I'm friendly and collaborative, working well with people from diverse backgrounds.